therob3000/comicpress-manager/readme.txt

 If you are importing a large number of files, especially if you're generating thumbnails, the amount of time it would take to process the comics can exceed the time allotted by your Webhost for a script to run.
 In this case, you can do the following:

 * Don't generate thumbnails during import, and instead generate them later.
-* Import your comic in chunks by uploading Zip files of comics or buy uploading only a few at a time to the comics directory.
+* Import your comic in chunks by uploading Zip files of comics or by uploading only a few at a time to the comics directory.
 * Add a [<code>set_time_limit</code>](http://us3.php.net/set_time_limit) command to the top of the plugin.
 * Ask your Webhost to increase the <code>max_execution_time</code> for your site.

+= I know what I'm doing.
+How do I disable the sanity checks to improve performance? =

+Find this line:

+<pre>define("CPM_SKIP_CHECKS", false);</pre>

+and set it to true;

+<pre>define("CPM_SKIP_CHECKS", true);</pre>

+= I want to translate your plugin into my language. =

+Feel free to contact me, or better yet, send a translation in.
+The POT file is in the plugin directory.
+I'm still new to this, so if I'm doing something wrong in the code, please tell me.  :)

 = I'm having another problem =